Here we run through a few best-practices when building an enterprise architecture roadmap, and provide a structure to set your course.

 Tailoring your metrics

 Of course, not everyone wants to go to Hawaii for sun and seafood.
 Perhaps snow and schnapps in the Swiss Alps is more your style?
 Similarly, each business has a different destination in mind and a different set of core metrics to guide them there.
-If what you primarily care about is using high-cost resources efficiently you will need quite a different set of roadmapping priorities to an FMCG company, which is primarily focused on time-to-market.
+If what you primarily care about is using high-cost resources efficiently you will need quite a different set of roadmapping priorities to an FMCG company, which is likely focused on time-to-market.

 We find that a useful way to provide structure to your planning is to work through the questions below: